 A Fond Farewell

-Royal Brougham continued to be a mainstay at the Post-Intelligencer throughout the 1960s and 1970s, and was named an associate editor of the paper in 1968.
-But on October 30, 1978, just 10 days after a banquet was held in his honor at the Washington Athletic Club (that same day was proclaimed “Royal Brougham Appreciation Day” by Seattle and King County), the veteran sportswriter died at age 84.
-Brougham passed on after suffering a massive heart attack in a Kingdome press box during the closing minutes of a Seattle Seahawks/Denver Broncos football game.
-Brougham was rushed to Swedish Hospital, and as he was being wheeled from the stadium toward a waiting ambulance, he made sure to ask an elevator operator for the score (“The Life and Times of Royal Brougham”).
+Brougham continued to be a mainstay at the Post-Intelligencer throughout the 1960s and 1970s, and was named an associate editor of the paper in 1968.
+But on October 30, 1978, just 10 days after a banquet was held in his honor at the Washington Athletic Club -- a day proclaimed "Royal Brougham Appreciation Day" by Seattle and King County -- Brougham suffered a massive heart attack in a Kingdome pressbox during the closing minutes of a Seattle Seahawks/Denver Broncos football game.
+Brougham was rushed to Swedish Hospital, and as he was being wheeled from the stadium toward a waiting ambulance, made sure to ask an elevator operator for the score ("The Life and Times of Royal Brougham").
 The Seahawks lost, 20-17.
+Brougham was 84.

-Nearly 500 of the city’s most prominent citizens gathered at First Presbyterian Church for Brougham’s funeral on November 3, 1978.
+Hundreds of mourners gathered at First Presbyterian Church for Brougham’s funeral on November 3, 1978.
 Brougham played a part in his own service, with tape recordings of a recent interview being played for the gathered crowd.
 He remarked how he had met some wondrous personalities during his time, but there was still one more to meet.
-“The greatest thrill I’ll ever have is to come face-to-face with Him in the land that every Christian looks forward to,” Brougham said. (“Hundreds from all Walks in Farewell to Brougham”).
+"The greatest thrill I'll ever have is to come face-to-face with Him in the land that every Christian looks forward to," Brougham said. ("Hundreds from All Walks ... ").

 A quarter century after his death, P-I reporter Dan Raley recalled Brougham's legacy: